-“At UPS, we constantly evaluate and deploy advanced technologies that enable sustainable, innovative solutions for our fleet,” said Carlton Rose, president, global fleet maintenance & engineering, UPS.
+“At UPS, we constantly evaluate and deploy advanced technologies that enable sustainable, innovative solutions for our fleet,” said Carlton Rose, president, global fleet maintenance & engineering, UPS for commercial.
 “Electric trucks make our fleet both cleaner and quieter.
 We have a long-standing global relationship with Daimler, and we welcome the opportunity to trial the Fuso eCanter as UPS continues to realize the benefits of electric trucks.”

-The all-electric medium-duty truck is Daimler Trucks answer to the public’s need for a zero-emission, zero-noise truck for inner-city distribution.
-The FUSO eCanter has a range of approximately 62 miles and a load capacity of two to three tons – depending on body and usage.
+The all-electric medium-duty truck is Daimler Trucks answer to the public’s need.
+All for a zero-emission, zero-noise truck for inner-city distribution.
+The FUSO eCanter has a range of approximately 62 miles.
+Also and a load capacity of two to three tons.
+Thereby depending on body and usage.

-The eCanter’s electric powertrain contains six high voltage lithium ion battery packs with 420 V and 13.8 kWh each.
+The eCanter’s electric powertrain contains six high voltage lithium ion battery packs.
+All with 420 V and 13.8 kWh each.
 In comparison with a conventional diesel truck, Daimler says it offers savings of more than $1,000 in operating costs for approximately every 6,200 miles.

-The three FUSO eCanter vehicles join the more than 770 electric or hybrid electric vehicles UPS operates in urban cities around the world.
-UPS recently set a goal that by 2020 one in four vehicles purchased annually will use alternative fuels or advanced technology.
-The company has invested more than $750 million in alternative fuel and advanced technology vehicles and fueling stations globally since 2009.
+The three FUSO eCanter vehicles join the more than 770 electric or hybrid electric vehicles.
+For UPS operates these vehicles in urban cities around the world.
+UPS commercial recently set a goal that by 2020 one in four vehicles purchased annually will use alternative fuels or advanced technology.
+The company has invested more than $750 million.
+All in alternative fuel and advanced technology vehicles.
+Also and fueling stations globally since 2009.